hyperledger/aries-rfcs/features/0351-purpose-decorator/README.md

 ### The `~purpose` Decorator

-The `~purpose` decorator is a JSON array which describes the *semantics* of a message - the role it plays within a protocol implemented using this RFC, for example, or the type or meaning of the data contained within.
+The `~purpose` decorator is a JSON array which describes the *semantics* of a message - the role it plays within a protocol implemented using this RFC, for example, or the meaning of the data contained within.
 The purpose is the mechanism for determining which recipient(s) should be sent a message.

 Example: `"~purpose": ["team:01453", "delivery", "geotag", "cred"]`

 Each element of the purpose array is a string.
 An agent provides some means for recipients to *register* on a purpose, or class of purposes, by indicating the particular string values they are interested in.

-The particular registration semantics left to the implementation.
-Some possible examples include:
+The particular registration semantics are TBD.
+Some possible formats include:
 - A tagging system, where if a recipient registers on a list `"foo", "bar"`, it will be forwarded messages with purposes `["foo", "quux"]` and `["baz", "bar"]`
 - A hierarchical system, where if a recipient registers on a list `"foo", "bar"`, it will receive any message with purpose `["foo", "bar", ...]` but not `["foo", "baz", ...]` or `["baz", "foo", "bar", ...]`
 - A hierarchical system with wildcards: `"*", "foo"` might match any message with purpose `[..., "foo", ...]`